brockk/escalation/README.md

 Each of these functions overrides the way doses are selected or when a design decides to stop the trial.
-The behaviours can be flexibly combined using the `%>%` operator from the tidyverse.
+The behaviours can be flexibly combined using the `%>%` operator from the `tidyverse` suite.

 These models are then fit to trial outcomes to produce dose recommendations.
 No matter how the dose selection behaviours were combined, the resulting model fits supports a standard interface.
-The two most important methods are `recommended_dose()` to get the current dose selection, and `continue()` to learn whether the model advocates continuing patient recruitment.
+The two most important methods are `recommended_dose()` to get the current dose recommendation, and `continue()` to learn whether the design advocates continuing patient recruitment.

 Having defined this nomenclature for combining dose selection behaviours and providing a standard interface for the resulting analyses, it is